komarserjio/notejam/contribute.rst

 Pages
 -----

-All html layouts are available in the `html <https://github.com/komarserjio/notejam/tree/master/html>`_ folder.
+All html layouts are sliced and available in the `html <https://github.com/komarserjio/notejam/tree/master/html>`_ folder.

 **User pages**